turingschool/lesson_plans/ruby_02-web_applications_with_ruby/scopes_callbacks_class_methods.markdown

 * These are some additional callbacks with their order of operations.
 * Note: before_save gets called when we update and when we create.
-* before_create only gets called before a craete.
+* before_create only gets called before a create.

 * So, our previous problem.
-* We keep this up, and we get a prettu unwieldy Order class that touches way too many other things.
+* We keep this up, and we get a pretty unwieldy Order class that touches way too many other things.
 * We should use a PORO instead.